JoeyBF/SeqSee/README.md

 - **`size`**: Specifies the element's size as a multiple of the chart scale.
 Applies to nodes (radius).
 - **`thickness`**: Specifies thickness as a multiple of the chart scale.
 Applies mainly to edges;
-  for nodes, it sets circle border thickness (typically kept at 0 to maintain proper spacing).
+  for nodes, it sets the circle border thickness (typically kept at 0 to maintain proper spacing).
-- **`arrowTip`**: Defines arrow tip type on an edge.
+- **`arrowTip`**: Defines the arrow tip type on an edge.
 Valid values are `"none"` (no arrow head) or `"simple"` (simple arrow head).
-- **`pattern`**: Specifies the line pattern for edges, with values `"solid"`, `"dashed"`, or `"dotted"`.
+- **`pattern`**: Specifies the line pattern for edges, with valid values `"solid"`, `"dashed"`, or `"dotted"`.
-- Any other property will be treated as raw CSS.
+- Any other property is treated as raw CSS.

 Strings in an attribute list reference their own attribute list in `header/aliases/attributes`.
-When multiple properties are specified, directly specified properties take precedence, and if conflicts remain, later entries in the list override previous ones.
+When multiple properties are specified, directly specified properties take precedence.
+If conflicts remain, later entries in the list override previous ones.

-### Examples
+## Examples

 - An empty chart: